 - A comprehensive employment and education resume, uploaded into the Online Graduate Application.

 - A personal statement, 2-3 pages in length, describing your motivation and preparation for furthering (or entering) a career in the nonprofit sector, and providing a hypothetical blueprint for the next 5-10 years of your career, uploaded into the Online Graduate Application.

 - Three letters of recommendation from references who can evaluate a candidate's academic potential, (provide email addresses for your references within the online Graduate Application);

-- Scores on the general test of the Graduate Record Examination (GRE) sent from the testing center; the University's institution code is "4846 UO," and program code "Nonprofit Management"; GMAT score also accepted;
+- Scores on the general test of the Graduate Record Examination (GRE) sent from the testing center; the University's institution code is "4846 UO," and program code 4801 "Public Administration"; GMAT score also accepted;

 - A spoken English test score (see below for qualifications/exemptions).